t0gun/blog/content/posts/Testing-Go-HTTP-Clients-Mocks-servers-Edge-Cases-fuzzing-tobiloba-aramide-ogundiyan.md

 In the above method, we started by building out our full url path for the request, creating a request object, adding our headers as specified by the apifutbol documentation.
 And using our injected api client to make the request.
-We handled errors where possible, decoded the JSON response and, finally returned the response.
+We handled errors where possible, decoded the JSON response, and, finally returned the response.
 Remember to import :

 ```go